rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter10/DMDB_BN_CH10.md

 The SQL standard for recursion does not allow an arbitrary collection of mutually recursive relations to be written in a WITH clause.
 There is a small matter that the standard requires only that *linear* recursion be supported.

 Furthermore, to be a legal SQL recursion, the definition of a recursive relation $R$ may be involve only the use of mutually recursive relation $S$ (including $R$ itself) if that use is *monotone in $S$.
 A use of $S$ is `monotone` if adding an arbitrary tuple to $S$ might add one or more tuples to $R$, or it might leave $R$ unchanged, but it can never cause any tuple to be deleted from $R$.

+***The rest of chapter 10 is left out of this summary for the time being.
+It seems that is is not relevant for the exam.***